Summer School

 The target audience is Phd students working in power electronic applied to power system and people from the industry working in the same topic.

-The models of power electronic converters will be simple enough to be understood by any person with some basic knowledge about electrical engineering and control.
+The models of power electronic converters are simple enough to be understood by any person with some basic knowledge about electrical engineering and control.

 Teaching method

-The program of the course is a mix between some theoretical contents closely connected with some practical simulations on Matlab/Simulink and Simpower system.
+The program of the course is a mix between theoretical contents and practical simulations on Matlab/Simulink and Simpower system.
 All the simulation files can be loaded on its personal computer or run online by using Matlab Online (in this case, computers will be available).
 These simulation models will be freely available and may be used freely for other applications.
 Several speakers from industry will also propose some conferences in order to bring their practical experience.
 All the different model parameters will be using some realistic parameters drawn from practical data.

 Provisional schedule